- Written by Dr.Mehmet Demircioglu

 If your medical condition, hairline plan, graft number, surgeon involvement, or clinic communication is unclear, postponing a hair transplant is often the more responsible decision.
 Losing a deposit or changing a flight is frustrating.
 Wasting donor hair, accepting a design you do not understand, or walking into surgery with a new health issue can be much harder to repair.

 Ordinary nerves are common before surgery.
 They do not mean the operation is wrong.
 The question I ask is different.
-Is the patient afraid because surgery is a serious step, or is the fear pointing to something that has not been properly reviewed?
+Are you afraid because surgery is a serious step, or is the fear pointing to something that has not been properly reviewed?

 When the second answer is possible, I slow the decision down.
 A good surgery date is not only a date on the calendar.
 It is the day when the medical status, donor plan, hairline design, medication review, and follow-up route are clear enough to proceed.